shahrk/ItemStockTracker/CITATION.md

-# Citing CSC510G30
+# Citing ItemStockTracker

-There is no reason to ever cite this particular repository.
-However, if you are caught in a fit of madness, please use the following formats:
+If citing our project, please use the following formats:

 ## BibTeX